 The fish-eating wildlife have mostly vanished to parts unknown, but a few great blue herons, an eagle or two, and some gulls still remain.
 They obviously didn’t get the memo.
 The muskrats, beaver, otters, and snakes who lived both in and out of the water are mostly gone, too.
 Only the ubiquitous species remain — Canada geese, red-wing blackbirds, mallards, some painted turtles, and house sparrows are easily seen along with a few song sparrows, a rare killdeer, and an even rarer yellowlegs.
 The celebrated sandhill cranes remain, too, but they roam so far out on what used to be the main pool they are visible only as little-dots-with-necks, even with an 800 mm equivalent lens.

 No water at MNWR?
 No problem!
 This beautiful trumpeter found better (wetter) accommodations on the east-side marsh on Rt 89 in South Butler.
+(The rookery has been abandoned, but the eagles built a nest nearby.)

 However, land animals are starting to make their appearance, especially in the early mornings.
 Last year when the main pool was just as dry I spotted a coyote emerging from the dried-up ditch that runs along the west side of the Drive.
 One morning last week I was following a gentleman from Pennsylvania who was staring so intently at the dots-with-necks way across the main-pool meadow that he missed entirely a young doe who was standing right in front of us, checking out our cars.